Health & Safety

 LFA Project Staff

-LFA Project staff will be made up of Trust educators who are in the majority qualified teachers and are well known to the Trust.
-A small number of the educators come from the informal education sector and have been working in this capacity for a number of years and are also very well known to the Trust.
-The educators are fully trained to deliver the interactive and sensitive Lessons from Auschwitz Project to sixth form students.
-Preparation for this project includes a comprehensive five day training course for all educators in Poland and regular ongoing support.
-The educators will also be supported during each visit by Trust facilitators who will ensure, where possible, the smooth running of the visit and will act as liaison between all project staff.
-The facilitators on the trip will be made up of Trust staff.
-All project staff are DBS checked and cleared.
+LFA Project staff will be made up of Trust educators who are in the majority qualified teachers.
+Our educators are fully trained to deliver the interactive and sensitive Lessons from Auschwitz Project to sixth-form students.
+Preparation for this project includes a comprehensive training course for all educators in Poland and regular ongoing training.
+All project staff are DBS checked and cleared' to say 'All project staff are DBS/ PVG checked and cleared.

 Project staff will be fully briefed prior to the event.
 All staff will have a clear and full understanding of their roles and responsibilities, the itinerary and emergency procedures.